vijay-kumar-79/TMDB_Player/README.md

     * **Edge:** Type `edge://extensions/` in the address bar.
     * **Brave/Opera:** Go to your browser menu > Extensions.
 3. Enable **Developer mode** (usually a toggle in the top-right corner).
-4. Drag and drop the downloaded `tmdb_player-chromium-x.x.x.crx` file onto the extensions page.
+4. Drag and drop the downloaded `chrome.crx` file onto the extensions page.
 5. The TMDB Player extension will be added to your browser.
 Once installed, you can disable Developer mode if you desire.

 > **Note:** When using this method, the extension will not update automatically when a new version is released.
 To ensure you have the latest version of the TMDB Player extension, repeat the steps above whenever a new release is available.